INFORMATION FOR NEW CLIENTS

 Complete our online Appointment Form.
 Our receptionist will call you within 24 hours to discuss your reasons for counselling, presenting issues, clarify your needs and explore your therapist preferences.

-Our receptionist will aim to match your needs and preferences with the specific psychologist best suited.
+Our receptionist will aim to match your needs and preferences with the with the best clinician to suit your specific needs.
 She will also answer any questions you have about your counselling appointment.

-Alternatively you can email a specific question (use the form to the right) or call 9872 6255.
+Alternatively, you can email a specific question (use the contact form here on our website) or call 9872 6255.

 Do I need a referral?

 It is possible to make an appointment without a referral.
-Some people use their Private Health Insurance to fund a part of their sessions or choose to fund their sessions privately (no rebate); again a referral is NOT needed here.
+No you do not need a referral to see one of our clinical therapists; you could see one of our provisional psychologists at a reduced private fee OR to see a psychologist you could choose to fund your sessions privately or use Private Health insurance.
+A referral is only required to see one of our psychologists and where you hope to claim a Medicare rebate.
 However if you would like to claim the Medicare rebate you need a referral from a GP or psychiatrist; furthermore if you have a regular GP that you trust and have an ongoing relationship with, it can be helpful to keep he or she informed.

 Who is eligible for Medicare rebates?